bozdemir1/bozdemir1/README.md

 # 💫 About Me:
-I am currently working on web applications and game development.
+I am currently working on web applications

 ## 🌐 Socials: